noahehall/theBookOfNoah/0current/hashicorp/terraform.md

 - the set of files used to describe infrastructure
   - can be just a single `main.tf` or split into multiple files
+    - terraform loads all `.tf` files so it doesnt matter what you name them
   - each configuration must be in its own working directory

 #### terraform providers

 - a plugin that terraform uses to create and manage resources
-  - multiple providers blocks can be used in a single ocnfiguration to manage resources from different providers
+  - multiple providers blocks can be used in a single configuration to manage resources from different providers

 ##### terraform resources